CEgan1/slamsim_Nsources/README.md

 Arguments are passed through the parfile:
 -----------------------
 <p>Format of the parfile is illustrated in the example parfile SLAMSim.parfile.
-Put ': ' between parameter name and parameter value.
-Details:</p>
+Put ': ' between parameter name and parameter value.</p>

+<p>Details:</p>
 <li>SLiMSimulation is the path to the SLiM script</li>
 <li>SimulationParameters is the path to the folder where SLiM inputs are</li>
 <li>ParallelJobs is the number of jobs to run in parallel</li>